St. John's Parochial Church Council (PCC) Policies

 Safeguarding (4): Action Plan

-This document has been developed to guide Safeguarding work in the church over the period April 2021 to March 2022.
+This Action Plan has been developed to guide Safeguarding work in the church over the period September 2023 to August 2024.
 It is based on:

 Use of ICT